usgo/agagd/readme.md

 # AGAGD

 ## Overview
 An app to display users, games, and tournaments on the AGA website.
+A port of the old eurogo Games Database to python, for the AGA

+ - agagdbak/       -- the old site.
+ - agagd_core/     --
+ - agagd/          --

 ## Development